 This is the first national surveillance study of retail food since 2007.
 While Australia has one of the safest food supply chains in the world, this surveillance will help to ensure the future safety of this while providing important data that can be used as part of the Australian One Health approach to inform policies, undertake risk analysis and make recommendations regarding AMR into the future.

-The first step of the project involves collecting retail samples of beef, pork, and poultry products.
-Safe Food Production Queensland (Safe Food) is working collaboratively with Queensland Health (QH) to collect these samples in Queensland.
-We are collecting samples from butchers across Queensland while QH is collecting large retailer samples.
+The first step of the project is now complete.
+This involved collecting retail samples of beef, pork, and poultry products.
+Safe Food Production Queensland (Safe Food) worked collaboratively with Queensland Health (QH) to collect these samples in Queensland.
+Samples were collected from butchers across Queensland while QH looked after the collection of samples from large retailers.

 These samples will be analysed for Salmonella, Campylobacter, Escherichia coli, and Enterococcus.
 If positive, bacteria will be tested for antimicrobial susceptibility and Whole Genome Sequencing will be performed to detect genetic antimicrobial resistance determinants.
 A final report of the national findings will be released publicly.

 Safe Food is proud to support this National Surveillance Project by FSANZ and contribute toward the national approach for protecting Australian health and our environment by minimising the development and spread of AMR.

 For more information on AMR, the Australian Government’s National Strategy, and what you can do to help reduce AMR, please visit https://www.amr.gov.au.